 > Further Reading: The Complete Ball Python Care Sheet

-Ball pythons are native to a band of habitat stretching from the West African coast to central Africa.
+The ball python habitat is stretching from the West African coast to central Africa.
 Most imported ball pythons hail from the countries of Ghana, Benin or Togo.

 They primarily inhabit grasslands, scrublands, savannas and open forests.
 Ball pythons may also live in disturbed areas, around human habitations or farms.
 They do not typically inhabit rainforests (or other dense forests), nor do they live in deserts or extremely arid places.
 Ball pythons spend most of their time in rodent burrows, which provide them with shelter and moderate temperatures.